 Summer Externship: April 15

-- A student must submit a resume, writing sample, and academic transcript along with a completed application for an externship.
+- A student must submit a resume, a writing sample, and an academic transcript along with a completed application for an externship.

 - A student applying for an externship must have taken and passed Professional Responsibility (with a “C-“or higher) prior to applying for the externship.

 - The application for an externship opportunity shall indicate whether the student is: 1) applying for the Law Center’s General Externship Opportunity program, 2) proposing a new externship opportunity, 3) seeking externship work placement with a Supervising Attorney that is not a part of the General Externship program, or 4) applying for the Texas Legislative Internship Program (TLIP).